mariolinguito/codingadventures/content/blog/side-project-salejar-sell-everything-in-30-seconds-or-less/index.md

 ---
-title: "[Side Project] Salesjar: sell everything in 30 seconds or less"
+title: "Salesjar: sell everything in 30 seconds or less"
 date: 2020-08-18T13:10:01.176Z
 description: My personal side project, Salesjar is a web app that provide a service for who want to sell anything quickly